Review of the Need for Understanding the 12 Links

 This becomes very interesting and very important in terms of dealing with daily problems.
 Let’s say we’re trying to do a lot of meditation and there is externally a lot of noise.
 So, how do we approach that?
 We could do all sorts of fancy meditations on deconstructing the sound, “It’s just the vibration of air,” and all this sort of stuff, “The perception of it is just a wave on the ocean of the mind.”
 There’s lots of methods we could use, “This is an obstacle sent by the demon Mara and I will make this little torma cake and send it off to Mara the demon and tell it to stop annoying me.”

 Let me give an example from my own experience.
 A couple years ago a cafe moved in on the ground floor of the apartment building that I live in.
 And this cafe is extremely popular and it’s open seven days a week from seven in the morning till three in the morning.
-And when the weather is warm, there’s tables outside, directly underneath all my windows, and people drink and are loud till very early in the morning.
-So, problem, not so much when I’m working during the day, I can deal with noise then, but problem falling asleep.
+And when the weather is warm, there are tables outside, directly underneath all my windows, and people drink and are loud till very early in the morning.
+So, the problem is not so much when I’m working during the day, I can deal with noise then, but problem falling asleep.

 So, I could lie in bed and curse the people who are sitting outside enjoying themselves and drinking lots of beer and being loud and laughing.
 I can do, “Well, this is only sound and so what?”
 But that doesn’t help me actually to fall asleep.
 I think you would have to be super-super-advanced for that to have some effect.
 I could move, but there’s absolutely no guarantee that where I move will be any quieter.
 All you need is one neighbor who is fond of techno music late at night and that’s the end of your peaceful atmosphere.